profLuna/MassEnviroScreen/README.md

 -   docs, index_files, and site_libs folders contain files created by rendering for the webpage

 The data used to generate the Environmental Justice Population and MassEnviroScreen layers is not stored in this repository.
 ACS data is acquired via the tidycensus API directly in the code.
 Some layers are downloaded via the `download.file()` function in the code.
 Some data must be downloaded manually into a data folder with the appropriate path in order to reproduce the workflow.
-For those simply interested in the final MassEnviroScreen score data layer, use `MassEnviroScreen <- readRDS("MassEnviroScreen.rds")` to access the data.
+For those simply interested in the final MassEnviroScreen score data, see MassEnviroScreen.csv.
+To load the sf layer in R, use `MassEnviroScreen <- readRDS("MassEnviroScreen.rds")` to access the data.

 This project is a work in progress.